Justin Bieber and Hailey Baldwin.

 However, he offered no new insight into the situation, simply divulging that “they just went off and got married.”

-Per Us Weekly — which is treating the Bieber–Baldwin wedding report as fact — the 24- and 21-year-old did not sign a prenup agreement, which yikes!
+Per an Us Weekly report from September 21, the 24- and 21-year-old did not sign a prenup agreement, which yikes!
 While Baldwin’s net worth is approximately $2 million, Bieber’s is a whopping $265 million.